kiegroup/kogito-tooling-go/README.md

 ## Build

-So far the build was tested on MacOs

-To build execute `make build` from root path.
+To build execute the following commands from root path.
+Please use the one suited for your current OS.

-For specific platforms please execute:

-- `make mac`
+- `make macos`
 - `make win`
 - `make linux`

-The binaries are going to appear in each OS folder.
-But if you execute just `make build` the `default` folder will contain the binaries.
+The binaries are going to appear in the `build` folder.

-## Runner

-The runner must be compiled from the "kogito-apps" repository and copied to the `pkg/kogito` folder.

 ## Fedora